theshyhat/hackerfrogs/walkthroughs/baba_is_you/03_temple_ruins/01_fragility.md

 # key points
 * this is the first level that features the `weak` rule, which causes a `weak` object to be destroyed if it comes into contact with another object in any way
 * even if an object is `defeat`, the player can move into and destroy it if it is also `weak`
+* `weak` objects can be `pushed`, but will be destroyed if they make contact with other objects
 # method of solve
 1) break the rule `baba is weak`
 2) set the rule `skull is weak`